paleolimbot/arrow-adbc/r/adbcsnowflake/cran-comments.md

 Additionally, fallback checksum detection using the openssl or digest packages is included in the event that `shasum` is not available.

+Following the second submission, this package also correctly disables the Snowflake Go driver's OCSP cache, which created files in the user's home directory in violation of CRAN policy.

 [1] https://stat.ethz.ch/pipermail/r-package-devel/2023q3/009329.html

 ## R CMD check results